-This course is designed to introduce students to the study of Asia and the Middle East within the context of the global humanities.
+This course is a first-year seminar designed to introduce students to the study of Asia and the Middle East within the context of the global humanities.
 It serves as a sampler, which will expose students to the rich diversity of Asian and Islamicate humanities.
 The seminar will explore a wide range of primary sources from different places and historical periods.
-These may include such diverse materials as the memoirs of the medieval Mulim traveler Ibn Battuta, "The Analects of Confucius," readings from the "Vedas" and "Upanishads," Farid ud din Attar's "The Conference of the Birds," Kurosawa's "Rashomon," Rabindranath Tagore's "The Home and The World," short fiction from the modern Palestinian author Ghassan Kanafani and examples of contemporary Chinese science fiction.
+These may include such diverse materials as the memoirs of the medieval Mulim traveler Ibn Battuta, "The Analects of Confucius," readings from the "Vedas" and "Upanishads," Farid ud din Attar's "The Conference of the Birds," Murasaki Shikibuas "The Tale of Genji," Cao Xuegin's "The Story of the Stone," Kurosawa's "Rashomon", short fiction from the modern Palestinian author Ghassan Kanafani, and examples of contemporary Chinese science fiction.
 Only open to first-year students.

-AMES 201 THE SILK ROAD Credit: 0.5
+AMES 201 The Silk Road Credit: 0.5

 "The Silk Road" is a rather misleading term coined in 1877 by Ferdinand von Richthofen.
-It refers to a vast network of trade routes that connected East, South, and Southeast Asia with the Mediterranean region, North Africa, and Europe.
+What it actually refers to is a vast network of trade routes that connected East, South, and Southeast Asia with the Mediterranean region, North Africa, and Europe.
 While travel and migration along these routes date back to prehistoric times and continue today, communication via the land routes across the Eurasian continent primarily flourished from the second century BCE through the 15th century CE, most notably linking China with western Asia and the Mediterranean region.
 And while silk was one of the major products transported from China to the West as far back as the Roman Empire, the trade, especially in such other luxury goods such as spices (from India) and gemstones (from western Asia), was active in both directions.
 Along with the trade in material goods, the Silk Road was the medium for cultural exchange.
 One of the prime examples of this was the spread of Buddhism from India into Afghanistan, China, Korea, Japan and Southeast Asia.
-As an extensive and many-layered system of economic and cultural exchange, the Silk Road can therefore can be considered a pre-modern example of what today we call globalization.
+As an extensive and many-layered system of economic and cultural exchange, the Silk Road can therefore can be considered a premodern example of what today we call globalization.

 This course will survey the history of economic and cultural exchange along the Silk Road from prehistoric times to the present day.
 We specifically will examine geographic factors, the various ethnicities and empires that contributed to Silk Road history, the exchange of goods and technologies, the religions of the Silk Road, and the spread of artistic traditions across Asia.
-The general aims will be to enable students to think critically about Asia (or Eurasia) in a more holistic way, to understand the interconnections of our various academic disciplines and to appreciate some of the rich cultural heritages and exchanges that have contributed to our world.
+The general aims will be to enable students to think critically about Asia (or Eurasia) in a more holistic way, to understand the interconnections of our various academic disciplines, and to appreciate some of the rich cultural heritages and exchanges that have contributed to our world.
 No prerequisite.

-AMES 490 SENIOR SEMINAR: ASIA IN COMPARATIVE PERSPECTIVE Credit: 0.5
+AMES 490 Senior Seminar: Asia in Comparative Perspective Credit: 0.5